 The method used by Yeshivas Be'er Yitzchok to prioritize students with exceptional need was based on the following criteria:

-Pell Grant recipients were prioritized and were the first students to receive ARP Grants.
-Dependent students received grants of \$100.
-After the priority processing, ARP grants were awarded to other students.
+In the quarter ending 12/31/21, Pell Grant recipients were prioritized and were the first students to receive ARP Grants.
+After Pell recipients were awarded, ARP Grants were awarded to non-Pell recipient students.